-Cleaning the headlights
+Cleaning the headlights, sensors, cameras etc.

-As the headlights are made of plastic "glass", use a soft cloth or cotton wool to clean them.
+Use a soft cloth or cotton wool.
 If this does not clean them properly, moisten the cloth with soapy water, then wipe clean with a soft damp cloth or cotton wool.

 Finally, carefully dry off with a soft dry cloth.